EliasJuniorNino/EliasJuniorNino/README.md

 ## About me

 Mobile Developer with over 4 years of experience in React Native and Native Android development.
-Additionally, I have expertise in Full Stack Web Development, working with Node.js (Express/NestJS) and PHP (Laravel)
+Additionally, I have expertise in Full Stack Web Development, working with Node.js (Express/NestJS) and PHP (Laravel).